AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 This project was built upon the [_AddressBook-Level3 (AB3)_](https://github.com/nus-cs2103-AY2526S1/tp) codebase provided by the National University of Singapore’s **CS2103T Software Engineering** module.

+This project also makes use of the [_Apache Commons Validator_](https://commons.apache.org/proper/commons-validator/) library for email validation functionality, licensed under the Apache License 2.0.

 ---

 ## **Setting up, getting started**